Atticuszz/Spark/docs/Learning/Paper/journals/IET/Submission.md

 ## Procedure

+### Pre-Screening

+All papers must be written in English and are pre-screened to ensure that only the most significant are sent for review.
+Please ensure that your manuscript satisfies the following points:

+1. Originality: is the work scientifically rigorous, accurate and novel?
+Does the work contain significant additional material to that already published?
+Has its value been demonstrated?
+2. Motivation: does the problem considered have a sound motivation?
+Does the paper clearly demonstrate the scientific interest of the results?
+3. Referencing: has reference been made to the most recent and most appropriate work?
+Is the present work set in the context of the previous work?
+4. Clarity: is the English clear and well written?
+Poorly written English may obscure the scientific merit of your paper.
+Are the ideas expressed clearly and concisely?
+Are the concepts understandable?

+> [!note] Paper cover
+> The authors of all submitted papers are __required__ to include a cover sheet with answers to the questions and requirements listed in this template.

+- [x] prepare the _Paper Submission Cover Sheet_
+****

 ### Type, Title, & Abstract

 - [ ] tile
+	- [ ] The title page of the manuscript, including statements relating to our ethics and integrity policies (see information on these policies below):

+> [!info]
+> - Data availability statement;
+> - Funding statement;
+> - Conflict of interest disclosure;
+> - Ethics approval statement;
+> - Patient consent statement;
+> - Permission to reproduce material from other sources;
+> - Clinical trial registration.

 - [ ] Abstract

 ### File Upload

 - [ ] paper resources
+	- [ ] main part

+> [!QUOTE] main body
+> All required sections should be contained in your manuscript, including _abstract, introduction, methods, results, and conclusions_.
+Figures and tables should have legends.
+References may be submitted in any style or format, as long as it is consistent throughout the manuscript.

 - [x] Corresponding author profile
 	- [x] [cut out](https://swanhub.co/ZeYiLin/HivisionIDPhotos/demo)
 	- [x] [resume](https://rxresume.analyticsvidhya.com/) [[assets/resume/RxResume_Atticus_Zhou.pdf|RxResume_Atticus_Zhou]]